AnaIyst/Sentra/README.md

 - **Sentra API Key**: Get your API key from [VirusTotal](https://www.virustotal.com/gui/join-us)
 - **VPN API Key**: Get your API key from [VPNAPI.io](https://vpnapi.io/)

-> ⚠️ **Security Note**: API keys in browser extensions are visible in the extension files.
-For production use, consider implementing a backend proxy service.

 ---

 ## 🔌 API Integration